Roisin-Fallon/Sorting_Algorithms/README.md

 <a name="bib"></a>
 ## Bibliography:
 1. A brief history of algorithms (and why it's so important in automation, machine learning, and everyday life).
 [ONLINE] Available at: https://e27.co/brief-history-algorithms-important-automation-machine-learning-everyday-life-20161207/.
 [Accessed 18 April 2019].
-2. P.Mannion (2019) Week 10: Sorting Algorithms Part 2, Galway-Mayo Institute of Technology
+2. P.Mannion (2019) Week 9: Sorting Algorithms Part 2, Galway-Mayo Institute of Technology
 3. Karuna Sehgal.
 2019.
 An Introduction to Bubble Sort – Karuna Sehgal – Medium.
 [ONLINE] Available at: https://medium.com/karuna-sehgal/an-introduction-to-bubble-sort-d85273acfcd8.
 [Accessed 2 May 2019].
 4. Wikipedians & Creutzburg, Reiner & Knackmuß, Jenny.
 (2013).
 Lecture Notes - Algorithms and Data Structures - Part 4: Searching and Sorting.
 10.13140/2.1.5158.0486.
 [ONLINE] Available at:https://www.researchgate.net/publication/259398088_Lecture_Notes_-_Algorithms_and_Data_Structures_-_Part_4_Searching_and_Sorting/citation/download.
 [Accessed 2 May 2019].
 5. What are the advantages and disadvantages to an insertion sort? - Quora.
 2019.
 What are the advantages and disadvantages to an insertion sort? - Quora.
 [ONLINE] Available at: https://www.quora.com/What-are-the-advantages-and-disadvantages-to-an-insertion-sort.
 [Accessed 6 May 2019].
 6. P.Mannion (2019) Week 10: Sorting Algorithms Part 3, Galway-Mayo Institute of Technology
 7. Sorting Algorithms in Software Development | RoBa's World.
 2019.
 Sorting Algorithms in Software Development | RoBa's World.
 [ONLINE] Available at: https://www.robasworld.com/sorting-algorithms/.
 [Accessed 11 May 2019].
 8. GeeksforGeeks.
 2019.
 QuickSort - GeeksforGeeks.
 [ONLINE] Available at: https://www.geeksforgeeks.org/quick-sort/.
+[Accessed 11 May 2019].
+9. Meet Zaveri.
+2019.
+An intro to Algorithms: Searching and Sorting algorithms.
+[ONLINE] Available at: https://codeburst.io/algorithms-i-searching-and-sorting-algorithms-56497dbaef20.
+[Accessed 11 May 2019].
+10. George Seif.
+2019.
+A tour of the top 5 sorting algorithms with Python code.
+[ONLINE] Available at: https://medium.com/@george.seif94/a-tour-of-the-top-5-sorting-algorithms-with-python-code-43ea9aa02889.
+[Accessed 11 May 2019].
+11. P.Mannion (2019) Week 8: Sorting Algorithms Part 1, Galway-Mayo Institute of Technology [11]
+12. Sorting Algorithms in Software Development | RoBa's World.
+2019.
+Sorting Algorithms in Software Development | RoBa's World.
+[ONLINE] Available at: https://www.robasworld.com/sorting-algorithms/.
+[Accessed 11 May 2019].
+13. Time Complexity of Algorithms | Studytonight.
+2019.
+Time Complexity of Algorithms | Studytonight.
+[ONLINE] Available at: https://www.studytonight.com/data-structures/time-complexity-of-algorithms.
+[Accessed 11 May 2019].
+14. Algorithms Chapter 3 [ONLINE] Available at: https://player.slideplayer.com/32/9926197/#.
 [Accessed 11 May 2019].